 To learn about financial relief, insurance rebates, billing flexibility and other relief efforts offered by insurance and personal finance companies, read our COVID-19 insurance relief guide.
 You can also use our Covid-19 rebate calculator to figure out how much money these efforts can help you save on your auto insurance premiums during this unprecedented time.

-Ready to compare quotes and save on your car insurance policy?
+Last year, drivers who shopped for car insurance quotes on RATESDOTCA paid 30% less than the average market rate.* Ready to compare quotes and save on your car insurance policy?
 Let’s get started!

 |Province or Territory||Mandatory Minimum Liability||Mandatory Minimum Coverage||Average Premiums in 2018||Average Premiums in 2019|

 |British Columbia||Third party liability $200,000||Accident benefits, Uninsured automobile protection||$1,680||$1,832|

 |Manitoba||Third party liability $200,000||All perils (collision, comprehensive), Personal injury, Hit and run, Inverse liability protection||$1,080||$1,080*|

 |New Brunswick||Third party liability $200,000||Accident benefits, Uninsured automobile protection, Direct Compensation – Property damage||$819||$867|